Tesla Powerwall capacity

 Tesla Powerwall 3 has a usable capacity of about 13.5 kWh.
 That means you could use 1 kW for about 13 hours or 13 kW for about one hour.
 How long it lasts depends on how you use it.
 If the battery supplies low-draw essentials like lighting, refrigeration, and some electronics, you could get half a day out of a single battery.

 At a 3 to 5 kW load, which is common in whole-home backup, the runtime drops to 3 to 5 hours.
-This is where many people choose to get multiple Powerwall 3 units or add an expansion pack or two.
+This is where many people choose to get multiple Powerwall 3 units or add a Tesla Expansion pack or two.

 How battery backup capacity is measured